awcodes/overlook/README.md

 You can also control the number of columns the grid will use at each breakpoint.
 You can set a breakpoint to null to disable it.

+All resources will be sorted alphabetically, should you choose to disable this, you can set `disable_sorting` to true.
+Doing so will honor the order of included resources or Filament's default order for registered resources.

 ```php
 return [
     'includes' => [